 SKY also offers video on demand service for MY SKY and MY SKY HDI customers with more than 20 new pay-per movies downloaded to the PVR hard drives each week.

 A low cost package is also offered to customers who wish to receive only the free-to-air channels retransmitted by SKY.

 SKY purchases programme content from offshore and New Zealand production studios as well producing much of its own content, such as sports programmes.
 SKY offers subscribers a comprehensive range of sports, movies, entertainment, news, documentary and pay-per-view programme content.

 SKY broadcasts a total of eight sports channels comprising four general sports channels, a sport highlights channel, a dedicated rugby channel and racing channels, Trackside through an agreement with the TAB.
 SKY has exclusive rights for the Super 15, the ITM Cup games, the Tri Nations and the Bledisloe Cup test matches.
-In addition to rugby, SKY currently broadcasts the most popular sporting events in New Zealand including the Olympic and Commonwealth games, Silver Ferns Trans-Tasman netball, NRL rugby league, New Zealand domestic cricket, and international cricket played in New Zealand.
+In addition to rugby, SKY currently broadcasts the most popular sporting events in New Zealand including the Olympic games, Silver Ferns Trans-Tasman netball, NRL rugby league, New Zealand domestic cricket, and international cricket played in New Zealand.
 SKY was also the host broadcaster for the 2011 Rugby World Cup and held the domestic pay television rights to this event.
 Sport content represents a valuable part of SKY's programme offering and has been a key factor in the retention and growth of its subscriber base.

 SKY's six movie channels offer a comprehensive range of recent blockbuster and classic movies.
 Most movie rights are acquired from the major United States studios and are paid for in US dollars, predominantly calculated on a per subscriber basis.